 For this market, Nashville has an implied win percentage of 60%, with St. Louis's implied win percentage at 20%

 If you're more familiar with other ways to quantify odds, you can change the format of odds displayed on the home page for markets.
 Traders can select Normalized Implied Odds, Decimal Odds, or American Odds

 - Normalized Implied Odds- This format represents the chance of success as a decimal of 1.
 This is the same format used to price a single positional token as described above and each position will always add up to 1 (unless there is no liquidity available for that position, in which the odds will display as 0).

 - Decimal Odds- Choosing Decimal Odds displays the amount a position of 1 dollar would pay out if successful.

 - American Odds- Finally, American Odds (also known as Moneyline odds) displays a slightly different metric depending on which team is the favorite.
 For the team that is favored to win, American odds shows the cost of positional tokens you'd need to spend to potentially win 100 dollars.
 The favorite will have a minus sign ("-") in front of their odds.
 For the underdog, American odds displays the amount you could collect for buying 100 dollars worth of positional tokens (with a "+" in front of the underdogs odds).
-For example, in the market below, you would need to buy 146.39 dollars worth of HOME positional tokens (for BRIGHTON & HOVE ALBION) to win 246.39 dollars.
-But if you purchase 100 dollars worth of AWAY positional tokens (for NEWCASTLE UNITED) and you are successful, you could claim 392 USD, 292 of which would be profit.
+For example, in the market below Nashville is the favorite, so if you wanted to claim 100 USD of profit on a Nashville HOME win you'd need to spend 149 USD.
+But if you purchased 100 USD of St. Louis AWAY win positional tokens and you are successful, you could claim 392 USD, 292 of which would be profit.
 (Keep in mind that skew and discounts will impact actual profit).

 See the chart below for a conversion from Implied Odds (in percent) to Moneyline Odds.